nitefood/asn/README.md

 ##### *ASN suggest (-s)*

 - The script will try to find ASNs matching the given search string, using the RIPEStat API.
+This mode can be used to map all the autonomous systems related to a given company.

 ## Notes